-Enhanced Income Core and Enhanced Income Core Tax-Advantaged
+Enhanced Income Core and Enhanced Income Core Tax-Advantaged (Closed-End Funds)

 The Enhanced Income and Closed-End Fund strategies invest in portfolios of closed-end funds (CEFs) and exchange-traded funds (ETFs) across multiple asset classes.
 The strategies use an engineered, rules-based approach with systematic reconstitution, and are designed to provide a high level of return and the ability to target an investor's particular income needs.
 The Enhanced Income strategy typically holds a larger portfolio of securities than the Enhanced Income Core strategy.
 The Enhanced Income Core Tax-Advantaged strategy applies tax management, such as tax-loss harvesting, in seeking after-tax excess returns.
-The

-Enhanced Income strategies may invest in CEFs offered by affiliates.
+The Enhanced Income strategies may invest in CEFs offered by affiliates.
 Parametric and EVM have implemented an ethical-wall policy that is designed to prevent Parametric's investment personnel from accessing confidential information from EVM regarding its CEFs.
 All CEFs and ETFs charge their shareholders management fees.
 In addition to the advisory fee paid directly to Parametric, certain clients holding shares of CEFs sponsored or advised by affiliates also pay a management fee indirectly to the affiliate as a fund shareholder.
 Parametric does not receive any compensation from its affiliates when its clients invest in such CEFs.
 CEFs are less liquid than other equity securities.
 As such, it is common for Parametric to step-out trade orders for CEFs.
 For additional information about Parametric's brokerage practices, see Item 12 of this Brochure.
+The Enhanced Income strategies are generally no longer available to new investors as of August 2021.